arthurcgusmao/arthurcgusmao.github.io/_posts/2018-04-06-matplotlib-intro.md

 category: "Programming"
 ---

 A very simple introduction to Matplotlib in Python.
-The motivation for this post is that, although I had been using the library for a while, I had not really understood the difference between the Figure, the Axes, and its methods, and I could not find a reference that would present these concepts simply and clearly.
-So here we go.
+It tries to present fundamental concepts without clinging to many details.
+If you have time I highly recommend you another post which is much more conceptual, detailed and illustrated than mine: ["Artist" in matplotlib](https://dev.to/skotaro/artist-in-matplotlib---something-i-wanted-to-know-before-spending-tremendous-hours-on-googling-how-tos--31oo).

 ```python
 import matplotlib.pyplot as plt